BRIEF NOTE ON THE DEPARTMENT OF SAINIK WELFARE

 A High Level Parliamentary Committee under the Chairmanship of Brig (Retd) K.P.
 Singh Deo, Rajya Raksha Mantri was constituted in 1982 to rejuvenate functioning of RSB and ZSBs.
 The committee submitted a number of useful recommendations which have been mostly accepted by Government of Andhra Pradesh.
 This resulted in formation of Department of Sainik Welfare, Andhra Pradesh with Directorate of Sainik Welfare as an apex body at Hyderabad with 23 Zilla Sainik Welfare Offices i.e., one in every district with funding in the ratio of 50:50 by the Central Government and State Government.
 This dedicated and independent department exclusively sanctioned for providing welfare to the Ex-servicemen community has greatly enhanced efficiency and effectiveness of welfare delivery mechanism.

-The Director General Resettlement (DGR), Ministry of Defence, New Delhi has the overall responsibility for resettlement of Ex-service Personnel including Officers, Disabled Ex-servicemen, their families, widows of Ex-servicemen and their dependents.
+The Director General Resettlement (DGR) and Kendriya Sainik Board, New Delhi under Ministry of Defence, Department of Ex-Servicemen Welfare has the overall responsibility for resettlement of Ex-service Personnel including Officers, Disabled Ex-servicemen, widows of Ex-servicemen and their dependents.
 The Welfare work including care and help required by Ex-servicemen, their families and the families of serving/deceased Armed Forces Personnel is undertaken by the KSB, New Delhi.
-The State Chief Minister and the State Ministers in-charge of resettlement of Ex-servicemen are members of KSB.
+The Honorable Chief Minister and the Honorable Ministers in-charge of resettlement of Ex-servicemen of each state are members of KSB.
 At the State level, the Directorate of Sainik Welfare undertakes various welfare measures in respect of Ex-servicemen and their dependents of the State.
 The Department of Sainik Welfare functions under the administrative control of Home Department at the Secretariat level.

 Designed, Developed and Hosted by NIC, Hyderabad,Telangana State